OpenDataology/website/content/en/docs/started/installing-kubeflow.md

 +++
-title = "Installing Kubeflow"
-description = "Deployment options for Kubeflow" weight = 20
+title = "Installing OpenDataology" description = "Deployment options for OpenDataology" weight = 20

 +++

-Kubeflow is an end-to-end Machine Learning (ML) platform for Kubernetes, it provides components for each stage in the ML lifecycle, from exploration through to training and deployment.
+OpenDataology is an end-to-end Machine Learning (ML) platform for Kubernetes, it provides components for each stage in the ML lifecycle, from exploration through to training and deployment.
 Operators can choose what is best for their users, there is no requirement to deploy every component.
-To read more about the components and architecture of Kubeflow, please see the <a href="/docs/started/architecture/">Kubeflow Architecture</a> page.
+To read more about the components and architecture of OpenDataology, please see the <a href="/docs/started/architecture/">OpenDataology Architecture</a> page.

-There are two pathways to get up and running with Kubeflow, you may either:
+There are two pathways to get up and running with OpenDataology, you may either:
 1. Use a [packaged distribution](#packaged-distributions)
 1. Use the [manifests](#manifests) (advanced)

 <a id="packaged-distributions"></a>
-## Install a packaged Kubeflow distribution
+## Install a packaged OpenDataology distribution

 {{% alert color="warning" %}}
-Packaged distributions are developed and supported by their respective maintainers, the Kubeflow community does not currently endorse or certify any distribution.
+Packaged distributions are developed and supported by their respective maintainers, the OpenDataology community does not currently endorse or certify any distribution.
 {{% /alert %}}

 <b>See the table below for a list of options and links to documentation:</b>